Marc Gasol: Los Angeles Lakers (2020–2021)

 On November 24, 2020, Gasol signed with the Los Angeles Lakers.
 On December 22, he made his Lakers debut, going scoreless while putting up one rebound and one assist in a 116–109 loss to the Los Angeles Clippers.
 Gasol missed nine games mid-season when he contracted COVID-19.
 He was moved to the bench after the team acquired Andre Drummond.
 On April 6, 2021, Gasol had 13 points, 9 rebounds, 5 assists, and 4 blocks in a Lakers 110–101 win over the Toronto Raptors.
 He started 42 games during the regular season but missed 20 others.
 In 19.1 minutes per game, he averaged 5.0 points and 4.1 rebounds while attempting 2.3 three-pointer per game, making 41.0%.
 In the postseason, the Lakers were up 2–1 in the first round against the Phoenix Suns, before losing three straight games and exiting the playoffs in six games.
 Trying to stave off elimination, the Lakers moved Gasol back into the starting lineup in Game 6, where he was scoreless but finished with seven assists in 18 minutes.
 During the offseason, the Lakers signed centers Dwight Howard and DeAndre Jordan.

-On September 10, 2021, Gasol was traded back to the Memphis Grizzlies along with a 2024 second round pick in exchange for the draft rights to Wang Zhelin, saving the Lakers over $10 million in luxury-tax penalties.
-However, he was waived five days later by the Grizzlies.
+On September 10, 2021, Gasol was traded back to the Memphis Grizzlies along with a 2024 second round pick in exchange for the draft rights to Wang Zhelin, saving the Lakers over $10 million in luxury-tax penalties; however, he was waived five days later by the Grizzlies.

-Bàsquet Girona (2021–present)
+Bàsquet Girona (2021–2023)

 On November 25, 2021, Gasol announced that he would play for Bàsquet Girona of the LEB Oro, the club that he founded, until the end of the 2021–22 season.
 He helped the team get promoted to the Liga ACB for the first time, after Girona beat Estudiantes 66–60 in the final of the promotion playoffs.
 Gasol added 11 points, 8 rebounds and 4 steals in the decisive final game.
 Over the season, he averaged 14.5 points and 8.2 rebounds in 25 appearances for Girona.

+Gasol officially announced his retirement on January 31, 2024.